 US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY

 Crater Lake.
 Coloured three-dimensional shaded- relief water depth map of Crater Lake, Oregon, which lies in a volcanic crater, or caldera.
 The map was created from over 50 million sonar depth readings.
 At 608 metres, this is the deepest US lake.
-The view is towards the south-east.
-Land is grey, with water depth colour-coded from purple (deepest), through blue, green and yellow to red (shallowest).
-Wizard Island (grey, centre right) and Rhyodacite Dome (red, centre) are volcanic cones.
-The caldera formed when the volcano Mount Mazama blew itself apart 7700 years ago.
-The data were collected from July 2000.
-The image's vertical exaggeration is x2.
+North is at top.
+Land is grey, with water depth colour-coded from pink (deepest), through blue, green and yellow to red (shallowest).
+Three volcanic cones are seen: Wizard Island (grey, cen- tre left), Rhyodacite Dome (red, centre left) and Merriam Cone (upper right).
+The caldera formed wh- en the volcano Mount Mazama blew itself apart 7700 years ago.
+The lake water comes from rain and snow rather than rivers.
+Data collected from July 2000.

 Model release not required.
 Property release not required.